schaermu/vagrant-osm-tileserver/README.md

 # Standalone OpenStreetMap-Tileserver
 This Vagrant Box's target is to provide a completely standalone, off-the-wire running map-server.
 The following components are being leveraged to provide this functionality:

+* Ubuntu 14.04
 * [Apache 2](https://httpd.apache.org/) with [mod_tile](https://github.com/openstreetmap/mod_tile) (mod_tile is compiled from latest master on provision)
 * [renderd](https://github.com/openstreetmap/mod_tile) (compiled from latest master on provision)
 * [Mapnik](https://github.com/mapnik/mapnik) (currently locked on 2.2.x branch due to compat issues)
 * [PostgreSQL 9.3](https://www.postgresql.org/)
 * [osm2pgsql](https://github.com/openstreetmap/osm2pgsql) (compiled from latest master on provision)

 The maps are rendered using [osm-bright](https://github.com/mapbox/osm-bright), GIS data is imported from [Geofabrik](http://download.geofabrik.de/) (using the latest data for [Switzerland](http://download.geofabrik.de/europe/switzerland.html), downloaded on provision).
+The setup is based on [this article](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-14-04/).

 ## Usage
 1. Make sure you have the latest versions of both [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.